backdrop-contrib/notify/README.txt

 updates can only happen as frequently as the cron is set to run.

-To reset the count of failed sends to zero, look at the notification settings in the user's profile and save it press "Save settings" (there is no need to change anything).
+To reset the count of failed sends to zero, look at the notification settings in the user's profile and save it by pressing "Save settings" (there is no need to change anything).

 If you check "Include updated posts in notifications", any change to a node or content will cause it to be included in the next notification.
-Note that even minor changes, such as correcting a trivial typo or setting or unsetting the "sticky" attribute for the node will flag it as updated, so use this option with caution in order to avoid excess notificatons.
+Note that even minor changes, such as correcting a trivial typo or setting or unsetting the "sticky" attribute for the node will flag it as updated, so use this option with caution, or in combination with skip flags (see below) in order to avoid excess notificatons.

 If you check "Exclude contents from unverified authors from user notifications", notify will not notify about postings from unverified